 Team members must be Beef Quality Assurance (BQA) Certified in order to compete.
-BQA certification must be completed/verified and submitted no later than March 20th, 2023.
-BQA Certification can be completed online at the National BQA website https://bqa.beeflearningcenter.org/ Contestants that do not have a current BQA certification are ineligible to compete.
+BQA certification must be completed/verified and submitted no later than March 15th, 2024.
+BQA Certification can be completed online at the National BQA website https://bqa.beeflearningcenter.org/ or via an instructor-led training by a BQA Certified Instructor.
+Contestants that do not have a current BQA certification are ineligible to compete.